RittmanMead/insights/private-docs/markdown/Installation.md

 # Manual

-1. Unzip the source code archive and rename the output directory to `web-api`.
+1. Unzip the source code archive and rename the output directory to `insights`.
 If necessary, move the directory to a desired location on the server and make a note of it.
 2. Navigate to the WebLogic Console (`biserver:7001/console` on 11g, `biserver:9500/console` on 12c).
 3. On the left side of the screen, navigate to **Deployments** under *Domain Structure*.